Mystery Men & Women:

 Buck Burke: 1940, Crash Comics #1 (Tem Publishing).
 Buck Burke is a zoologist and a live game trapper ala "Bring 'Em Back Alive".
 Naturally he works in Africa where he confronts all sorts of injustices.
 In Crash Comics, he isn't really that great of a hunter as it is his hapless sidekick Jo Jo who captures the big game by complete accident.
 Jo Jo was a heavy set native taken to wearing a top hat and cane,

 "Powder" Burns: 1940, Wings Comics #1 (Fiction House).
-"Powder" and his pal Sven are pilots and adventurers.
+"Powder" and his pal the older but hulking Sven Knutson are pilots and adventurers.

 "Rip" Burns: 1936 Funny Picture Stories v1#4(Centaur).
 Rip Burns is the "Ranger Detective".
 He has a way with the animals but he's helped by his dog/wolf named Rascal.